Internships at New Books in German

 What we offer:

-• An opportunity to work with our jury, with members drawn from the publishing, translation and cultural sectors
+• The opportunity to work closely with our jury, whose members come from the publishing, translation and cultural sectors

-• A good deal of opportunity to tailor the internship to meet your needs and interests
+• Scope to tailor aspects of the internship to your interests and professional goals

 What we ask for: